 Robotics technicians operate heavy machinery to build, install, and test robotic equipment and automatic systems.
 They have good problem-solving skills, attention to detail, and are knowledgeable about math.
 They work across a variety of different industries– typically in energy or plastics.
 The average salary for this job is $60,570 annually.

 The work of solar thermal technicians is essential in reducing costs and energy usage for families and businesses.
 They install and maintain solar panels and educate users about how to operate them.
 Solar thermal technicians typically only need an associate degree, as they receive extensive on-the-job training.
 The average salary for this job is $60,090 annually.

 Electrical Engineering Technologist

 Using mathematical and design skills, electrical engineering technologists assist engineers in designing and building pieces of electronic equipment.
 They are good problem-solvers and identify design flaws to fix them efficiently.
 They typically work in factories or laboratories and have an associate degree.
 The average salary for this job is $103,320 annually.

 Wind Turbine Service Technician

-Need some support on your job search?
-We’re here for you!
-Just text #Jobs to 33-55-77 to chat with one of our advisors.
+Have any questions about the green economy?
+Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!